Hervar77/infinity-doc/mkdocs/api/infinity.xml.md

 Parameters:

 - value: `string`
-  >the string to parse
+  >The string to parse.

 - normalize: `boolean`, optional
-  >whether to apply normalization
+  >Whether to apply normalization.

 Return type: `any`